flame/how-to-optimize-gemm/Home.md

 [Set Up](./SetUp)
 page.

-Make sure that the [`makefile`](../blob/master/src/HowToOptimizeGemm) starts with the following lines:
+Make sure that the [`makefile`](../blob/master/src/HowToOptimizeGemm/makefile) starts with the following lines:
 ```makefile
 OLD  := MMult0
 NEW  := MMult0
 ```
-This indicates that the performance of the version of matrix-matrix multiplication in `MMult0.c` is measured (by virtue of the statement `OLD  :=0`).
+This indicates that the performance of the version of matrix-matrix multiplication in [`MMult0.c`](../blob/master/src/HowToOptimizeGemm/MMult0.c) is measured (by virtue of the statement `OLD  :=0`).

-Next, to make sure that when plotting the graphs are properly scaled, set certain parameters in the file `proc_parameters.m`.
+Next, to make sure that when plotting the graphs are properly scaled, set certain parameters in the file [`proc_parameters.m`](../blob/master/src/HowToOptimizeGemm/proc_parameters.m).
 See the comments in that file.
 (Setting these parameters will ensure that when plotting the y-axis ranges from 0 to the peak performance of the architecture.)

 Picking the right clock speed is a bit tricky, given that modern architectures have something called 'turbo boost' which changes the clock speed.
 For example, the Intel i5 core in my laptop has a clock speed of 1.7 GHz, but a turbo boost rate of 2.6 GHz.
-I chose to indicate in `proc_parameters.m` that the processor has a clock speed of 2.6 GHz, since otherwise some of the results would show that the implementation attains greater than the peak speed of the processor...
+I chose to indicate in [`proc_parameters.m`](../blob/master/src/HowToOptimizeGemm/proc_parameters.m) that the processor has a clock speed of 2.6 GHz, since otherwise some of the results would show that the implementation attains greater than the peak speed of the processor...

 Execute
  * `make run`
- This will compile, link, and execute the test driver, linking to the implementation in MMult0.c.
+ This will compile, link, and execute the test driver, linking to the implementation in [`MMult0.c`](../blob/master/src/HowToOptimizeGemm/MMult0.c).
 The performance data is saved in file `output0.m`.
  * `more output0.m`
- This will display the contents of the output file `output_MMult0.m`.
+ This will display the contents of the output file [`output_MMult0.m`](../blob/master/src/HowToOptimizeGemm/output_MMult0.m).
 It should look something like
 ```matlab
 version = 'MMult0';
 MY_MMult = [